5 inefficient steps in your debt collection process

 Bad payers who have the will but not the ability to pay often delay the creditors who take no or very little action in the collection process.
 Put yourself in the customer's shoes; who do you prioritize?
 The creditor who continuously follows up with letters and calls?
 Or the creditor who hardly contacts you at all?
 So be persistent - it pays off.

-In addition to being consistent in the collection process, it is also very important that there is not too much time between each action in the collection process; calls, reminders, collection notices, bank statements.
-When it comes to reminders and the imposition of fees, there is a minimum payment deadline of 10 days that must always be respected.
+In addition to being consistent in the debt collection process, it is also very important not to go too long between each action in the collection process; calls, reminders, collection notices, bank statements.
+When it comes to reminders and the imposition of fees, there is a minimum payment deadline of 10 days that must always be met.
 Once the deadline has passed, you should have your next action ready.

-Too long a time between your actions shows a laissez fair attitude.
-This can result in the customer downgrading your priority compared to those creditors who are more persistent.
-In addition, the debt collection process will also often be shorter, ensuring that you are able to refer the case to a debt collection agency or lawyer more quickly if you need further assistance.
+Too long between your actions shows a laissez fair attitude.
+This can result in the customer downgrading you compared to creditors who are more persistent.
+In addition, the debt collection process will also often be shorter, ensuring you are able to pass the case on to a debt collection agency or debt collection lawyer more quickly if you need further assistance.

 4. Threatening behavior